V-Sekai/manuals/71 Decisions/71.01 Draft 01/20211103-use-platform-called-vfx-reference-platform.md

 ## Describe the proposed option and how it helps to overcome the problem or limitation

 > The VFX Reference #platform is a set of tool and library versions to be used as a common target #platform for building software for the VFX industry.
-Its purpose is to minimise incompatibilities between different software packages, ease the support burden for Linux-based pipelines and encourage further adoption of Linux by software vendors.
+Its purpose is to minimize incompatibilities between different software packages, ease the support burden for Linux-based pipelines and encourage further adoption of Linux by software vendors.
 The Reference #platform is updated annually by a group of software vendors in collaboration with the Visual Effects Society Technology Committee.

 ## Describe how your proposal will work, with code, pseudo-code, mock-ups, or diagrams